Skip to main content

 Run your damage through these in order.
 If you check every box, it's a repair candidate.
 Fail any one and replacement is the conservative call.

 1. Length under ~6 inches.
 A dollar bill is about 6 inches long.
 If the crack is shorter than a dollar bill, you're in repair territory.
 Longer than a dollar bill is replacement.
+That said, many shops and the ROLAGS industry standard allow repair of cracks up to 14 inches, so ask before assuming replacement is required.

 2. Not at the edge of the windshield.
 Edge damage compromises the structural seal between the glass and the body.
 Resin repair can't restore that seal.